maerzhase/ssr3000/README.md

 | `host`                   | `"0.0.0.0"`                          | set the hostname for the server                       |
 | `port`                   | `9999`                               | set the port for the server                           |

+## The idea

+SSR3000 is build around the principle of having two different entry files for your application:
+- The __client entry__, which usually calls `React.render` or `React.hydrate`
+- The __server entry__, that handles requests and serves a response to the client

+SSR3000 comes with a default webpack configuration that takes away the pain of setting up `webpack`.
+If you need to customize the `webpack` configuration you can do that with the [`ssr3000.config.js`](#ssr3000configjs).

 ## ServerMiddleware